ExaWorks/psij-python/docs/README-selectors.md

 ```

 Alternate code blocks as well as value substitutions bind to the closest
-preceeding selector.
+preeeding selector.
 However, selectors are synchronized, in that
 selecting "Local" in one selector, will also select "Local" in all other
 selectors of the same type (i.e. "executor-type-*") that have "Local" as
 a listed value.
 If a selector does not have that value, the values and